Alabama Psychology Licensure Requirements

 Once licensed, psychological technicians are able to perform some professional activities independently.
 These include administering and interpreting some psychological tests, providing psychoeducation, and screening new patients to determine appropriate referrals.
 They can also provide personality testing, conduct therapy, and assist with forensic or neuropsychological evaluations, but must be supervised by a licensed psychologist while engaging in these activities.

-Alabama Psychology Jobs and Salary Information
+Alabama Psychologist Jobs and Salary Information

-The number of new jobs for psychologists in Alabama is expected to increase by an average of 7.25% between 2016 and 2026.2 The outlook for clinical, counseling, and school psychology jobs is particularly good, with a projected growth of 13.1% during the 10-year period.2 In contrast, psychology jobs in the “all other” category are only expected to increase by 1.4% during the same time period.2
+The number of new jobs for clinical, counseling, and school psychologists in Alabama is expected to increase by an average of 7.8% between 2020 and 2030.2 Postsecondary psychology teaching positions are expected to grow by 8.2% during the 10-year period, and by contrast, psychology jobs in the “all other” category are not expected to see any growth during that time period.2

-|Occupation||Number Employed||Average Annual Salary|
+|Occupation||Number Employed1||Average Annual Salary1|

-|Psychologists, All Other||130||93,220|
+|Psychologists, All Other||130||$96,660|

-|Psychology Teachers, Postsecondary||360||$72,850|
+|Psychology Teachers, Postsecondary||530||$85,170|

 Frequently Asked Questions